csbg/Hands-on-Biomedical-Data/day4.md

-# A more complex example
+# Interaction effects
-In this exercise, we will repeat the analysis from the introductory exercise, but analyze all six stimuli compared to PBS controls.
+In this exercise, we will test differences along two axes:
+* interferon alpha and PBS
+* spleen and liver
+We will thus be able if there is an interaction between those two effects, i.e. whether the effect of interferon treatment (stimulated versus unstimulated) differs between the two organs spleen and liver.

 ## Setup
 First load packages.